 Differentiation between the data sets of natural and legal persons could occur at the time of registration.
 However, some EPDP Team members have indicated that this may not be possible or practical in all circumstances, including for certain registrar business models.

-As part of the implementation, Registrars should consider using a type of flag in the RDDS or their own data sets that would indicateidentify the type of data it concerns (personal or non-personal data) as this could facilitate review of disclosure requests as well as indicating changes to the type of data in the registration data field(s).
+As part of the implementation, Registrars should consider using a type of flag in the RDDS or their own data sets that would indicate the type of data it concerns (personal or non-personal data) as this could facilitate review of disclosure requests via SSAD and the return of non-personal data of legal persons by systems other than SSAD.
+A flagging mechanism could also assist in indicating changes to the type of data in the registration data field(s).

+In all of the below scenarios, clear communication and guidance should be provided to the registrant (data subject) concerning the possible consequences of both identifying a data set as being of a natural or a legal person, and confirming the presence of personal data or non-personal data.
+This is also consistent with section 3.7.7.4 of the Registrar Accreditation Agreement (RAA).

 Example scenarios